• Skip to primary navigation

 Brown Sugar, Garlic & Herb Mixture

-Add OLIVE OIL and combine well with a whisk or a fork.
+Add olive oil and combine well with a whisk or a fork.
 I used a knife:).

 Brown sugar mixture for roasted pork tenderloin

-PLACE the pork tenderloin into the pan and make 5-6 incisions across the tenderloin.
+Place the pork tenderloin into the pan and make 5-6 incisions across the tenderloin.

 Raw pork tenderloin

-STUFF these incisions with Brown Sugar, Garlic and Herb Mixture: This will ensure that the amazing flavors of garlic, brown sugar and herbs will be spread throughout the tenderloin.
+Stuff these incisions with Brown Sugar, Garlic and Herb Mixture: This will ensure that the amazing flavors of garlic, brown sugar and herbs will be spread throughout the tenderloin.

 Pork Tenderloin with brown sugar

-Lastly, using a PASTRY BRUSH, cover the tenderloin with the mixture on top and all sides, except the bottom.
+Lastly, using a pastry brush, cover the tenderloin with the mixture on top and all sides, except the bottom.

 Pork Tenderloin covered with herbs and brown sugar

-ROAST at 350 F for approximately 30minutes, until internal cooking temperature reaches at least 145 F (for pink looking tenderloin) or 160 F (for white looking tenderloin).
+Bake at 350 F for approximately 30minutes, until internal cooking temperature reaches at least 145 F (for pink looking tenderloin) or 160 F (for white looking tenderloin).
 Remove from the oven and rest for 5 minutes.
 Slice and serve.

 Roasted pork tenderloin with brown sugar